How to Install Monit on Ubuntu Linux

 sudo apt upgrade

-Monit is available on Ubuntu’s default repository, making the installation quick and straightforward.
+Monit is available in Ubuntu’s default universe repository, making installation straightforward with no additional repositories required.

 sudo apt install monit